ewdlop/Physics-Note/James Webb Telescope's Latest Image Cause Panic Among Scientists.md

 Hubble Constant:

 This constant measures the universe's expansion rate.
-Recent findings challenge our understanding and suggest the universe may be expanding <bold>faster</bold> than previously thought.
+Recent findings challenge our understanding and suggest the universe may be expanding **faster** than previously thought.

 Alien Theories: